Gogulaanand/30DaysofCode/README.md

 <ul>
   <li>worked through the implementation of the orb algorithm in cv2 for object detection</li>
   <li>Learnt about HOG algorithm, another object detection algorithm that uses histogram plots to represent the features identify in images</li>
-  <li>Did some layout changes to the twitter app and added updated the site navigation page</li>
+  <li>Did some layout changes to the twitter app and updated the site navigation page</li>
 </ul>